awjlogan/emon32-fw/docs/install.md

 If in North America, you likely want the [3-phase version of the emonVS](https://shop.openenergymonitor.com/emonvs-3-phase-no-plug/).
 The split phase firmware enables the most accurate power measurements.

-If you plan on using an [emonTx6 with your emonPi3](../emontx6/install.md), you will likely want an [emonVs RJ45 duplicator](https://shop.openenergymonitor.com/emonvs-rj45-duplicator/) to use a single emonVs with both devices.
+If you plan on using an additional emonTx6 along with your emonPi3, you will likely want an [emonVs RJ45 duplicator](https://shop.openenergymonitor.com/emonvs-rj45-duplicator/) to use a single emonVs with both devices.

 ## CT sensor installation